PDFSage/SageLegal/README.md

 Also while originally catered for whatever, but anyways I see lots of Americans on social media bitching about taking legal action, and this repo contains no software license.
 I could drag an MIT license over but I'm lazy.

 So while Megan Twitch lawyer did seem indignant when replying to a "Copilot Pro makes these arguments on behalf of the Plaintiff" hallucination quote inserted after my signature, I cannot help represent you or provide(actually I can since I'm not a lawyer) legal advice.

+I believe corporations are basically immune, so.. especially the smart tech ones who provide a good samaritan effort (it was designed to be reasonable, to all parties, not to make corporations immune according to Megan's argument entirely)